-- Roundup Pro Concentrate @ 96ozl/acre
+- Roundup Pro Concentrate @ 48 oz/acre

+- Ecomazapyr @ 48 oz/acre

-- Crosshair @ 4ozl/acre
+- Crosshair @ 4 oz/acre

-- Syl-Tac @ 8ozl/acre
+- Syl-Tac @ 8 oz/acre

 Nuisance Vegetation Control - 3A3

 Nuisance vegetation control takes place only in a select set of carefully prioritized locations throughout the area.
 These locations are delineated on maps in HATS as polygon outlines in Zone 3.
 Locations are prioritized to take place where there is heightened local interest in the visual appearance and condition of the roadside vegetation.
 Typical locations include: wider areas along limited access freeways in urban and suburban areas, freeway interchanges for local urban centers, environmentally sensitive areas, and areas where neighbors are willing to partner with WSDOT on management efforts.
 Because nuisance weed control activities are not related to safety or legal requirements, and are primarily undertaken to improve the visual appearance of the roadside, they are considered the last priority vegetation management needs.